-Describe what you want to see.
-And the Midjourney bot goes out and finds images that are like what you have described and combines them uniquely and artistically.
+You simply describe what you want to see.
+Then the Midjourney bot goes out and finds images that are like what you described.
+And then it combines them uniquely and artistically.

 How to Get Midjourney

 The Midjourney multiverse opened up beta testing in July of 2022.
 Before, you had to have an invite to get onto the platform.
-With expanded access, everyone can try out this new world of AI art generation.
+But with expanded access, everyone can try out this new world of AI art generation.

 That’s it!
 You are in!
 Time to have some fun.

 Now let’s look at how to make AI-generated art.
 Click the Midjourney app icon in Discord.
 This takes you to the Midjourney workspace.

 In the left-hand column, you will see a list of chat rooms.
 Start in one of the Newbie rooms.